CEI-lab/ece3400-2017/docs/tutorials/Eagle/Eagle_Tutorial.md

 #### Rotate
 Rotates an object about its midpoint.
 Different options for rotation are presented in the top left corner of the screen.
 To rotate an object, select rotate and click on the object.
 ### ERC Check
 Once you have completed you schematic, it is wise to run an ERC check, which checks for any errors in the schematic.
 If you click on an error, Eagle will highlight where the error is on the schematic and allow you to process, approve or clear the errors.
 Processing an error means that you have corrected the error, but still want to check for it on future ERC checks.
-Approving an error means the error isn't an error at all, and removes the error from appearing on any future ERC checks.
+Approving an error means the error isn't actually an error at all, and removes the error from appearing on any future ERC checks.
 Clearing the errors is the same thing as processing them, except all the errors are removed from the current list, but will still appear on future ERC checks if they have not been corrected.
 Be aware that this check is not completely comprehensive, so you should still check over your schematic carefully even if it does pass ERC.

 ![ERC check with 3 warnings](./images/ERC_Check.png)